 Thin-walled, dilated capillaries may become visible, especially in the lower legs.

 Two intensely itchy rashes occur only during pregnancy:

 Pruritic urticarial papules and plaques of pregnancy (urticaria of pregnancy) typically appears during the last 2 to 3 weeks of pregnancy but may appear any time after the 24th week.
+Occasionally, they appear after delivery.
 The cause is unknown.